csmeyns/newdirections/events/_posts/2017-05-17-physicalmind.markdown

 As part of the New Directions project, Tim Crane, the Knightbridge Professor of Philosophy, will giving a public lecture.

+This event will be followed by a reception.

 All are welcome, though places are limited.
 Please register using the form below.
-A reception will follow.

 # Abstract